 Running Load Tests

-To run multiple users at once, you’ll need to create a test scenario.
-Scenarios include one or more v-user groups, each of which contains some number of v-users executing the same script.
-Scenarios can be configured with many different options, such as the total number of virtual users, instructions for ramping the user load up/down, simulating network bandwidth, etc.
+To run a load test with many bots at once, you’ll need to create a test scenario.
+Scenarios define one or more bot groups, each of which has some number of bots executing a script.
+Scenarios can be configured with many different options, such as the number of bots, instructions for ramping the user load up and down, simulating network bandwidth, etc.

-Once Loadster has finished the load test and collected and processed your test data, you’ll need to analyze and interpret the results so you can evaluate whether the test passed or failed, and plan your next steps.
+Once Loadster has finished the load test and collected and processed your test data, you’re ready to analyze and interpret the results so you can evaluate whether the test passed or failed, and plan your next steps.